Limit Distribution Theory for the Smooth 1-Wasserstein Distance with Applications: Berry-Esseen Type Bounds for Vanishing Smoothing Parameter

-\begin{remark}[Other distances] With further restriction on the measure $P$ (e.g., anti-concentration assumptions such as those \cite{chernozhukov2014anti}), the bound in Claim (ii) can be derived under a metric stronger than Prokhorov.
+\begin{remark}[Other distances] With further restriction on $P$ (e.g., anti-concentration assumptions akin to \citet{chernozhukov2014anti}), the bound in Claim (ii) can be derived under a metric stronger than Prokhorov.
 However, such an analysis is quite technical and does not shed new light on the problem, and so we decided to omit it. \end{remark}

-In Corollary \ref{cor: bootstrap}, it was shown that the empirical bootstrap is consistent in estimating the limitng distribution of SWD.
-Here, we establish a analogue of Theorem \ref{thm: SWD small sigma Berry-Esseen type rate} for the empirical bootstrap process under slightly stronger moment conditions.
+In Corollary \ref{cor: bootstrap}, it was shown that the empirical bootstrap is consistent in estimating the limiting distribution of SWD.
+The next result provides Berry-Esseen rates for the bootstrap estimate of $L_P^{\mspace{1mu}\sigma}$, under slightly stronger moment conditions.